-EMERGENCY NOTIFICATION SYSTEM / DIALMYCALLS
+EMERGENCY NOTIFICATION SYSTEM / ORBUND

-Jamestown Business College uses a service provided by DialMyCalls for school emergency and closing notifications.
+Jamestown Business College uses a service provided by Orbund for school emergency and closing notifications.

-DialMyCalls allows the college to telephone or text, students, faculty, and staff all at once by sending one message.
-All calls go out in minutes.
-All calls are audited so Jamestown Business College knows which calls were answered, which texts were delivered, which went to voicemail, or which were unanswered or undelivered.
+Orbund allows the college to text, students, faculty, and staff all at once by sending one message.
+All texts go out in minutes.
+All texts are audited so Jamestown Business College knows which texts were delivered or undelivered.
 College closings are published on the college web site.